fork-commit-merge/fork-commit-merge/README.md

 ## Task

 Your task is to make the tests pass.
 You'll need to inspect the tests in __tests__/library.test.js, figure out why they're failing, and make the necessary changes.
+Running `npm test` will give you some helpful information about what is wrong with the tests.

 Note: You shouldn't need to modify the source code in src/library.js.